sarathdr/weather-forecast/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `ng serve --prod` to hit the productio api URL.
+Run `ng serve --prod` to hit the production api URL.

 ## Build